 We are working very hard to ensure that we do not live beyond our means and that we do not continue to add to that debt for future generations to pay.
 Matching revenue to expenses and balancing the cheque book of the province is not unlike managing our own personal cheque book.
 It often means making difficult decisions.

-Your Government has continued to invest in Education, Health Care and Community Services.
+The province has continued to invest in Education, Health Care and Community Services.
 These are all programs that benefit all Nova Scotians in one way or another.
 We are also in a stronger position to invest in pre-primary, orthopedic wait times, mental health services, supports for expensive take home cancer drugs, opioid addiction programs and in creating an economy that provides jobs for our young people.

-January 1, 2018 also marked the beginning of your Government’s Tax Reforms.
+January 1, 2018 also marked the beginning of the province’s Tax Reforms.
 Premier McNeil has said in the past that these reforms would begin once our Budgets were balanced.
 He has kept that commitment by introducing tax relief to more than 500 000 low and middle income Nova Scotians.
 This was achieved by increasing the Tax Free Basic Personal Amount allowed for tax credit when filing your Income Tax.

 Karen Casey, MLA